txt/ase19/docs/optimize.md

 e=2.718281828459045

 def model1(x, b=2):
-  "just some function that weweeed to minimize" return e**(-(x-b)**2) + 0.8 * e**(-(x+b)**2)
+  "just some function that we want to minimize" return e**(-(x-b)**2) + 0.8 * e**(-(x+b)**2)

 def model2(b):
-   "trying to guess b to best fit model to data" data=[ # data generated using b=2
+   "trying to guess what b best fits the data to the model" data=[ # data generated using b=2 (but the optimizer does not know that)
           (-4.5, 0.01) ,(  -4, 0.04) ,(-3.5, 0.14) ,(  -3, 0.37) ,(-2.5, 0.66)
          ,(  -2, 0.80) ,(-1.5, 0.66) ,( -1,  0.37) ,(-0.5, 0.15) ,(   0, 0.08)
          ,( 0.5, 0.18) ,(   1, 0.46) ,( 1.5, 0.82) ,(   2, 1.00) ,( 2.5, 0.82)